Vivendi closes SFR sale, to repay bond debt

-PARIS French media group Vivendi said on Thursday it had closed the sale of mobile carrier SFR to domestic cable company Numericable for 13.37 billion euros ($16.7 billion).
+PARIS French media group Vivendi said on Thursday it had closed the sale of mobile carrier SFR to domestic cable company Numericable for 13.37 billion euros (10.60 billion pounds).

 Under the deal, some 200 million euros of the sale proceeds will be contributed to Numericable's purchase of Virgin Mobile France, approved by competition regulators earlier in the day.